epw/consensus/consensus.md

 Every Playbook has a unique move which is always present, with the trigger "When you and another character **exchange a moment of humanity**.
 These moves call out those times when people see each other more deeply and fully than usual.
 This can be intimiate and drawn out, but it can also be surprisingly fleeting, as long as it is meaningful.
 Pay attention to when it feels right to say this move triggered.
 It will usually be with another player's character, though any character in the game is possible.
 These moves can have complicated and surprising outcomes, representing that when a Mage connects with somebody, something special has happened, and it may not be entirely within the Mage's control.

 In addition to whatever else the move says, if you exchange a moment of humanity with one of your Anchors, immediately clear their status track: for now, whatever other problems they might have with your character, they are willing to look past them.

+If you exchange a moment of humanity with someone magical, they stick with you, and become an Inspiration for you.
+This is one way Mages can lift each other up, and others in the magical world can bring their own unique perspectives to the Mage.

 \End{Player}